John Scott Whiteley: Career

 In 2003 he began recording the complete organ works of Johann Sebastian Bach on historical organs (many associated with Bach) for BBC television and Associated-Rediffusion television productions.
 The project is called 21st century Bach, and began showing in sections on BBC Two and BBC Four.
 Three DVD volumes (about half of the total) have been released, and series 4 is now awaiting production.
-Organs used include the restored Zacharias Hildebrandt instrument of St Wenzels church in Naumburg, and St Boniface's Church (the "Bachkirche") in Arnstadt.
+Organs used include the restored Zacharias Hildebrandt instrument of St Wenzel's church in Naumburg, and St Boniface's Church (the "Bachkirche") in Arnstadt.
 The series employs unusual filming techniques, including the use of miniature cameras and mirrors inside the organs' mechanisms, and a floating camera filming from unusual viewpoints.
 The organist is shown quietly walking to the instrument in the empty church, and quietly walking out again when he has finished.
 The titles were designed by Damien Hirst and the recording engineer is John Warburton.

 In September 2010, he left his post at York Minster in order to pursue his freelance career.
 Since then he has had his own small concert hall built, in which a 31-stop pipe organ of revolutionary design has been installed.
 He continues to write and to give recitals and lectures on Bach performance and on other aspects of the organ and its music.
 Further details can be found at his website.